dipamgoswami/FedCOF/README.md

 Script for testing all the datasets are in the folder bash_for_testmethods.

+Similarly, one can run the other methods - FedNCM (needs no extra hyperparameters) and Fed3R (needs only the lambda hyperparameter).

-A Client class and a Server class for each training-free method could be found at federate_classes.py
+A Client class and a Server class for each training-free method could be found at `federate_classes.py`